frougon/FFGo/README.rst

     codename of the current Debian *stable* release, in these ``sources.list`` lines.

-  - install `Florent Rougon's OpenPGP key`_ into the ``apt`` keyring (be sure to verify that this is the same key as served `by Github
+  - install `Florent Rougon's OpenPGP key`_ into the ``apt`` keyring (you can verify that this is the same key as served `by Github
-    <https://github.com/frougon.gpg>`_ over https, after adding a
+    <https://github.com/frougon.gpg>`_; you may need to add a trailing
-    trailing newline to the latter).
-This is necessary to allow ``apt`` to authenticate the packages (if you don't do this, the installation should still be possible, but with warnings and, of course, reduced security).
+    newline to the latter to ensure a byte-for-byte match).

     .. _Florent Rougon's OpenPGP key: https://frougon.net/keys.html

-    In order to do this, you should get the key using the above link, and save it for instance as
+    In order to tell ``apt`` to trust the key, you can save it for instance as ``/etc/apt/trusted.gpg.d/Florent_Rougon.asc``.
+This
-    ``/etc/apt/trusted.gpg.d/Florent_Rougon.asc``.
+    allows ``apt`` to authenticate the packages.
+If you don't do this, the installation should still be possible but with warnings and, of course, reduced security.

 After these two steps, don't forget to run::